wacncontent/CustomizeTool/addCommentOutput/articles/automation/automation-runbook-types.md

 ## PowerShell runbooks

 PowerShell runbooks are based on Windows PowerShell.
 You directly edit the code of the runbook using the text editor in the Azure Management Portal.
-You can also use any offline text editor and [import the runbook](http://msdn.microsoft.com/zh-cn/library/azure/dn643637.aspx) into Azure Automation.
+You can also use any offline text editor and [import the <!-- deleted by customization runbook](http://msdn.microsoft.com/zh-cn/library/azure/dn643637.aspx) --><!-- keep by customization: begin --> runbook](/documentation/articles/automation-creating-importing-runbook) <!-- keep by customization: end --> into Azure Automation.

 ### Advantages